 Our Guide Roster

 A wilderness rite of passage consists of three phases, Severance, Threshold, and Incorporation.
 It also consists of three contexts: Wilderness, solo time, and fasting.
-The focus of our six month Severance preparation and one week Threshold experience is a successful Incorporation, meaning, "the ability to live one's vision and give one's gift."
+The focus of our six month Severance preparation and one week Threshold experience is to support a successful beginning into Incorporation, meaning, "the ability to live one's vision and give one's gift" going forward into their lives after completing the vision quest ceremony.
 The Condor Vision Quest is the collective give-away gift offered by the Condor Guides and participating members of Condor Clan.
 This program is a community service and has a tuition requiring participants to make a $400 give-away in time or money to their favorite cause, charity, individual, or environmental organization once their commitment is received.
 This tradition and value was put in place at the inception of the organization as envisioned by Kent and Farion Pearce.
 There is also a materials fee of $100 that will be collected once your sign-up submission has been confirmed.
 To sign-up and reserve a seat, a conversation via phone call is also required.
 Please find the contact information at the bottom of this page.

 Below is an overview of the six month journey you will undertake during the Condor Vision Quest.

 The Threshold time takes a week to complete.
-Initiates and guides set up a basecamp approximately one or two miles backpacked in from a trailhead.
+Initiates and guides backpack in perhaps a mile or two from a trailhead and set up a basecamp for the duration of the Threshold time.
 The group camps together for the first day and a half.
 Initiates are sent out to complete their fasting ceremony alone: women for three days and nights, men will complete four.
-Upon returning to base camp questers break their fast.
-Guides and participants then break the group camp and drive out of the wilderness.
+Upon return to base camp the morning after the final night, questers break their fast.
+Soon after the group departs from the wilderness.
 A ceremonial dip in a water hole followed by a group lunch at a local restaurant marks the completion of The Threshold time.

 Within a day of the return from the Threshold time, Incorporation begins with a Mirroring Circle.
-This council is held by the guides and men and women from the Condor Clan community who have already been been through the Condor Vision Quest.
-Returning fasters will have an opportunity to storytell their mountain experience and receive the wisdom of the circle as community members reflect back to them the symbols, themes, and truths they have heard.
-It is the first opportunity for them to "be seen" as the self they have claimed for themselves and declare their gift to be given to their people as a demonstration of their intent to commit to Incorporation.
+This council is held by the guides, men, and women from the Condor Clan community who have already been been through the Condor Vision Quest.
+Returning fasters will have an opportunity to storytell their mountain experience and receive the wisdom of the circle as community members reflect back to them the symbols, themes, and truths they heard within each faster's story.
+It is the first opportunity for returning fasters to "be seen" as the self they have claimed for themselves and declare their gift to be given to their people as a demonstration of their intent to commit to Incorporation.
 Condor members understand what an initiated adult will need support with as they begin this process.
-The Mirroring Circle helps not only the current questers, but also those "who have gone before" as they come to listen and receive the medicine of new stories that are also familiar.
+The Mirroring Circle helps not only the current questers, but also those "who have gone before" as they come to listen and receive the medicine of new stories.
 Once you have quested with Condor Vision Quest, you have paid the price of admission to all subsequent Mirroring Circles.
 From this simple practice has grown a support community known as "The Condor Clan."

 Both founders, Kent and Farion Pearce, trained at the "School of Lost Borders" to learn how to offer this ancient birthright to whomever may desire to receive it.
 Many of the practices, activities, rituals, and ceremonies presented in Condor Vision Quest are either presented as they were disseminated by the school or, inspired by the concepts found within the teachings and curriculum.
 This tradition is built upon the axiom that "nature is the teacher."
 It is also important to understand that each region and its many landscapes where one may undertake this ceremony will reveal its own sacred and sovereign wisdom, guiding each quester to their own deepest truths.